 So, if a Wishlist item goes out of stock, make sure to remind customers when it is back in stock.
 Tell them that the product they wished to buy is now available for purchase.

 This module adds a “notify me” tab on your out-of-stock product pages.
-Hence, users can enter their email address and get notified as soon as the product is back in store.
+Hence, users can enter their email addresses and get notified as soon as the product is back in store.

-You can also check out the Web Push Notifications module that also provides similar functionality.
-In fact, the users do not even need to specify the email address.
+You can also check out the Web Push Notifications module which also provides similar functionality.
+In fact, the users do not even need to specify their email addresses.
 If a product is out-of-stock, the user can simply subscribe for web push notifications.

 Back-in-stock alert emails are important to drive shoppers back to your store and encourage them to shop.
 They are far more impactful than any other type of email since customers have opted for it themselves and they have a strong desire to purchase that product.